 Labor Relations and Human Rights Protection

-- Valuing human rights, and prohibiting any infringement on or violation of human rights, are seen as core values for an enterprise’s sustainable development.
+Harmonious labor relations can enhance employee/management interaction, reduce conflict, and help to enhance employees’ identification and satisfaction with the company.
+If communication does not occur between capital and labor, this may result in employee turnover and labor disputes, which is not conducive to stable business operations and might even impact the company’s image.
+Valuing human rights, and prohibiting any infringement on or violation of human rights, are seen as core values for an enterprise’s sustainable development.
 If there were forced labor, child labor, or other violations of human rights laws, the company might be subject to government penalties, or get a negative reputation and lose customers, none of which would be conducive to sustainable operations.

 - The Company has established multiple communication channels to interact with multiple unions and employees, to maintain harmonious labor relations and promote employee identification with the company.

-- Formulate the “Human Rights Policy Statement”, create an environment that ensures human rights protections, respect, and compensation, prohibit all violations of human rights and follow all local labor and human rights standards.
+- Formulate a Human Rights Policy Statement; create an environment founded on human rights protections, respect, and fair compensation; prohibit all violations of human rights; follow all local labor and human rights standards.

 - Hold periodic communication meetings with multiple unions.